Harnett History, Family Crest & Coats of Arms

 The surname Harnett was first found in Connacht (Irish: Connachta, (land of the) descendants of Conn), where they held a family seat from very ancient times.

-Important Dates for the Harnett family
+Early History of the Harnett family

 This web page shows only a small excerpt of our Harnett research.
 Another 74 words (5 lines of text) are included under the topic Early Harnett History in all our PDF Extended History products and printed products wherever possible.